Spas and Onsens

 2. Unazuki Onsen, Kurobe City

-This is probably the most famous onsen in Toyama.
-You can enjoy the spectacular sights of the Kurobe Gorge and then relax in the onsen.
+This is probably the most famous onsen towns in Toyama.
+You can enjoy the spectacular sights of the Kurobe Gorge and then relax in any of the various onsen.
 Just get off the train at Unazuki and you are there!

 3. Sakuragaike Kua Garden, Johana